reasonml-editor/sublime-reason/README.md

 `super` means `command` on macOS, so you can do e.g. `cmd-shift-c` to format your Reason files.

 [Here](https://github.com/tomv564/LSP/blob/master/Menus/Context.sublime-menu) are all the `command`s you can assign shortcuts to.

+# Develop This Package

+Thanks for the help!

+To test this package locally, do `Preferences: Browse Packages` and symlink this repo into `Packages/User`.
+Disable the existing Reason package, if any.

+Install [PackageDev](https://github.com/SublimeText/PackageDev), change whichever JSON file in the repo, then call `PackageDev: Convert ...` from the command palette and convert the file into the corresponding XML files.